UI/UX Design for AR Urban Wildlife App

 Problem: How might we empower the public to better coexist with urban wildlife?

-Solution: An AR app which introduces users to local wildlife through location-based animations and educational content.
+Solution: AR app that introduces users to local wildlife through location-based animations and educational content.

 After researching local challenges with urban wildlife for my capstone project, I discovered that public ideology about what is "natural" or "unnatural" in cities impacts our actions towards wildlife.
 I wanted to design a solution to make urban wildlife more visible and break down the stigma that these animals don't belong in urban neighbourhoods.